redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys/2.2-creating-plc-config/README.md

 * [Step 2 - Create the templates folder](#step-2---create-the-templates-folder)
 * [Step 3 - Create the configmap](#step-3---create-the-configmap)

+## Objective

+* Understand the concept of ConfigMaps
+* Update our HELM chart to include configuration for the PLC

 ## Step 1 Config as ConfigMap
 In Kubernetes having the ability to mount text-based configuration into a pod is a key method in firstly maintaining configuration and secondly having the ability to change configuration for several pods simultaneously.

-For the Codesys environment, it has several config files located within the pod's "/conf/codesyscontrol/" directory.
+For the Codesys PLC we deployed in [a previous step](../1.3-adding-deployment-template/), it has several config files located within the pod's "/conf/codesyscontrol/" directory.

 In order to get data into the pod, let's first create the configuration file in our gitea repo and allow ArgoCD to keep it in sync with out primary source of truth.